iTwin/mobile-sdk-android/README.md

 #### Notes
 - The `assemble` task copies the AAR file using `wget` whereas the `assembleGitHub` task uses the `gh` CLI.
 - The file is large and is downloaded from the Releases, so it takes a little while.
-- The `publishToMavenLocal` tasks publishes the AAR file to the local Maven repo (`~/.m2/repository`) so it can be used by the next step.
+- The `publishToMavenLocal` tasks publishes the AAR file to the local Maven repository (`~/.m2/repository`) so it can be used by the next step.
 - If `gradlew` issues an error stating "Unable to locate a Java Runtime", you can try: `brew install --cask temurin`.
 Note that it will prompt you for a `sudo` password.

 ### mobile-sdk-android

-In this step we will build the Mobile SDK Android code and publish it to the local Maven repo.
+In this step we will build the Mobile SDK Android code and publish it to the local Maven repository.

 ```sh
 git clone https://github.com/iTwin/mobile-sdk-android